A sharp knife is essential in any kitchen, whether it's in a professional restaurant or a vacation home.

 So, “how to keep a knife sharp?”
-You ask.
-Well, the best way to keep a kitchen knife sharp for a very long time is by sharpening it regularly.
+You might wonder.
+Sharpening a kitchen knife on a regular basis is the greatest approach to maintain it sharp for a long time.
 Now, you don’t have to collect all your kitchen knives and take them to a knife sharpening place every week.
 And since the knife sharpening man is almost not a thing anymore, you can do it free at home.

-Knife sharpening can look a bit intimidating when professionals do it especially, chefs on TV, but you can do it too if you read our guide thoroughly and be careful.
+Knife sharpening may appear frightening when performed by experts, particularly chefs on television, but you can do it yourself if you read our tutorial thoroughly and exercise caution.

-Today, we will break down everything you need to know about sharpening steel knives specifically since they require a lot of maintenance as many chefs assure us all the time.
+Today, we'll go over all you need to know about sharpening steel knives, particularly because they require a lot of upkeep, as many chefs assure us.

 1. The pull-through method